 The monastery was built by two people, named as Barnabas ve Sophronios.
-According to the legend, they both saw the St. Mary in their dreams.
+According to the legend, they both saw the Virgin Mary in their dreams.
 They followed the trail of her and met each other at this spot.

 The two important states of the region fought for the superiority on Mesopotamia and signed the first peace treaty in the world history.
-The Treaty of Kadesh (Eternal Treaty) is displayed in Istanbul Archaeological Museum today.
+The Treaty of Kadesh is displayed in Istanbul Archaeological Museum today.

 Pamukkale is famous for its snow white landscapes.
 If you come to Turkey for a holiday in Cesme, Bodrum or other popular holiday towns, it’s definitely recommended to make a day trip to Pamukkale.

-Pamukkale is not only for seeing the white travertines but also enjoying the Hierapolis Antient City.
+Pamukkale is not only for seeing the white travertines but also enjoying the Hierapolis Ancient City.
 Just like Ephesus, Hierapolis is also a great Greco-Roman heritage site in Turkey.

 You may enjoy the walk through the ancient ruins and seeing the ancient theatre.
 If you feel exhausted walking through the ruins, you can swim in the historical pool which is filled with ancient columns and remnants.
-It’s one of the best places to visit in Turkey in summer.

 The entire city is under the protection of the Turkish state and it will be in UNESCO World Heritage list in the near future.
-As the city is home to different ethnicities, religions and cultures, it’s one of the best places to visit in Turkey.
+As the city is home to different ethnicities, religions and cultures, it’s one of the best historical places to visit in Turkey.

 Antakya is a very strategically located city.
 It’s in the center of Mesopotamia, Mediterranean trade routes and Anatolia (Asia Minor).
 This unique position of the city makes it a bridge between different cultures.

-Bursa is also the city where the Ottoman Empire created architecture in their own style rather than the Seljuk Turkish architecture from whom they inherited the Central Asian origins of Turks.
+Bursa is also the city where the Ottoman Empire created architecture in their own style rather than the Seljuk architecture from whom they inherited the Central Asian origins of Turks.